Disclaimer: I am not associated with SME in any way. I do not own SHINee. This is just for fun.

 Kibum’s eyes are darting between the ring in the box and Minho’s face.
 He doesn’t say anything for a long time and Minho’s confidence is quickly faltering.
 He had been so sure at the store – he had spent hours in different jewellery shops and looked at thousands of rings (or at least that’s what it felt like) when he happened on this tiny antique store and knew it was the one the second he saw it on display underneath the glass top counter.

-It’s an old white gold ring, from the 1920’s, an art deco ring, both masculine and feminine at the same time, with a blue sapphire instead of a diamond.
+It’s an old white gold ring, from the 1920’s, an art deco ring, thin with a geometrical motif - both masculine and feminine at the same time.
 Minho felt instantly it would fit Kibum perfectly.
 But now, looking at Kibum’s disbelieving face he’s not so sure anymore.

 “You... you bought this for me?”
 Kibum says.